heavenlycreature/website-data-caleg/README.md

 Containing every data of candidates party including profile picture each person.

-## How to run this project on your local device
+## How to run this project on your local device.

 `git clone https://***`